The 2015 grant cycle opened on September 1, 2014 and the LOI Round will close on October 15, 2014.

 Why doesn’t the UMDF automatically fund the research of mitochondrial researchers and specialists well known to the UMDF?

 The UMDF seeks to fund the top research project applications in a given year, no matter who the applicant may be or where they may be located.
 The grant review committee makes every effort to judge each application fairly and without bias.
 It is quite possible that the top applications in a given year will be from researchers other than those with whom the UMDF has a relationship, and those projects are the ones that will be selected for funding.
 This in no way diminishes our appreciation, enthusiasm, and respect for other dedicated mitochondrial disease researchers whose projects were not selected for funding- the process is highly competitive, with roughly 10-15% of full proposals chosen for award.

 Why doesn’t the UMDF continue to fund an ongoing project?

 The UMDF has a policy not to continue funding a project beyond the original one or two year limits.
 The rationale is that the UMDF funds small projects with the hope that the researcher will then be able to capitalize on the project’s results by acquiring a larger grant from a bigger institution such as the NIH to further investigate that area of research.
 This leaves more funds available to encourage young/new mitochondrial researchers entering the field.
 However, even experienced researchers previously funded by the UMDF are welcome to submit an application for a brand new project.

 Where can I find a list of the UMDF's current Grant Review Committee?

-A: You can download that list by clicking here.
+You can download that list by clicking here.